 The Utility Network Trace widget allows users to run traces in a utility network based on connectivity and traversability.
 Starting points define the location in the network where the trace begins, and barrier points mark the locations to stop the trace.
 The trace parameters are preset for each specific trace type.
-Users can execute one trace or multiple traces concurrently and can visualize results on the connected map and as a list of selected features organized by asset groups and asset types.
+Users can run one trace or multiple traces concurrently and can visualize results on the connected map and as a list of selected features organized by asset groups and asset types.

 Use this widget to support app design requirements such as the following: